noubarhanno/React-Native-Guess_Game/README.md

 # React-Native-Guess_Game
 a react native app to guess a number

-# how to run the app
+# how to run the app on Emulator
-you need to install expo on your mobile or
 - download the app
 - navigate to your root folder where the package.json is located
 - run `npm install`